Cube14yt/sandboxels-functions/README.md

 ---

 ## Setup
-1. Create a folder named `types` and place a copy of `sandboxels-types.d.ts` inside.
+1. Create a folder named `types` and place a copy of `globals.d.ts` inside.
-2. Add a `jsconfig.json` at the root (e.g. sandboxels-main) to enable IntelliSense across your mods.
+2. Add a `tsconfig.json` at the root (e.g. sandboxels-main) to enable IntelliSense across your mods.
 3. Open your project in VS Code (or any editor with IntelliSense).
 Hints and autocomplete should now appear.

 ---